sinclairzx81/drift/readme.md

 ## Overview

 Drift is a command line tool that integrates the Chrome Developer Console into the terminal.
-It provides an interactive repl that allows code to be run in remote Chrome instances and pipes browser logging back over stdout.
+It is built upon the Chrome DevTools Protocol and implements an interactive repl for running code in remote Chrome instances and pipes browser logging to stdout.
 It is built to enable non-visual browser functionality (such as WebRTC and IndexedDB) to be developed and tested entirely within a terminal window.

-Drift is designed to be a Node like tool for running JavaScript in constrained browser environments.
-It can be used for general purpose scripting, automating browser tasks and running web code in CI environments.
+Drift is designed to be a Node like tool for dynamically running JavaScript code in constrained browser environments.
+It can be useful for automation, browser testing in CI environments or used as a general purpose scripting tool.

 License MIT